ava-labs/avalanche-docs/docs/subnets/network-runner.md

 a special kind of integration testing, where the code runs in interaction with other nodes, attempting to simulate real network scenarios.

-In the context of avalanche, **[Subnets](../subnets/README.md)** are a special focus which requires new tooling and support for playing, working and testing with this unique feature of the Avalanche ecosystem.
+In the context of Avalanche, **[Subnets](/docs/learn/avalanche/subnets-overview.md)** are a special focus which requires new tooling and support for playing, working and testing with this unique feature of the Avalanche ecosystem.

 The ANR aims at being a tool for developers and system integrators alike, offering functionality to run networks of AvalancheGo nodes with support for custom node, Subnet and network configurations,